Capturing Latent, At-risk Knowledge in the US Navy

 In This Case Study You Will Learn

-Why did US Navy had this problem?
+Why did US Navy have this problem?

 Nowhere to store knowledge and no tools to help facilitate its capture